JasonHartmann/club-royale-offers-extension/README.md

-# Club Royale Casino Offers Viewer
+# Club Royale Offers Viewer

-This Chrome extension enhances the Royal Caribbean Club Royale Offers page by adding a "Show Casino Offers" button.
-When clicked, it presents your casino offers in a sortable, groupable table and accordion view, making it easy to analyze and compare your offers.
+This Chrome extension enhances the Royal Caribbean Club Royale Offers page by adding a "Show Offers" button.
+When clicked, it presents your promotional offers in a sortable, groupable table and accordion view, making it easy to analyze and compare your offers.

 ## Features

-- **Show Casino Offers Button**: Adds a button to the Club Royale Offers page for quick access.
+- **Show Offers Button**: Adds a button to the Club Royale Offers page for quick access.
 - **Sortable Table**: Click any column header to sort offers by that column (ascending/descending/original order).
 - **Groupable Table**: Group offers by any column (e.g., ship, destination, nights, etc.) for easier analysis.
 - **Accordion View**: Drill down into groups with nested accordions for detailed exploration.